vuhcl/cs110_final_project/README.rst

 Pros
 ----

-As mentioned above, QF is expected to be faster than BL as it only checks one hash function.
+As mentioned above, QF is expected to be faster than BF as it only checks one hash function.
 Moreover, QF also supports deletions and merge without affecting the false positive rate.

 Cons
 ----

-QF requires more space than BL.
+QF requires more space than BF.
 However, QF is still more space-efficient compared to other alternatives that support deletions such as counting BF.
 Still, as we implement the QF, we find that it is much harder to implement, debug, and maintain.